Child and Dependent Care Expense Tax Credit

 For example, if you paid $400/month for after-school care for your child who turned 13 on June 1, you can use the $2,000 of care expenses from January to May to calculate the credit because it is not over $3,000.
 However, as of June 1, the 13-year-old child would no longer be a qualifying person.

-You will need to complete Worksheet A for Form 2441 if you had qualified dependent care expenses in 2021 but the maximum amount of dependent care benefits were not paid until 2022, or a credit for the maximum for 2022 was not claimed, and you paid 2021 care expenses in 2022.
+You will need to complete Worksheet A for Form 2441 if you had qualified dependent care expenses last year but the maximum amount of dependent care benefits were not paid until this year.
+You can also do this if a credit for the maximum for this year was not claimed, and you paid last year's care expenses.
 This worksheet will also show the adjusted gross income phase out amounts and will show the amount you might qualify for on your next tax return.
 In order to complete this step easier, start the eFile tax app and these calculations will be done for you, before you e-File your tax returns.

 How to Claim the Dependent, Child Care Tax Credit